James Sillett: Later years

 In 1811 Sillett moved with his family back to Norwich, which he made his permanent home.
 A member of the Norwich Society of Artists from 1806, he became Vice-President of the Society in 1814, and President in 1815.
 He was one of the artists who along with Ladbrooke and Thirtle seceded from the Society in 1816, forming a new group known as the Norfolk and Norwich Society of Artists.
-In a barely conceal dig at John Crome (and thus at the old Society), Sillett wrote, "There is more beauty in the delineation of flowers from the garden and human figure rather than pig stys [sic] and cart sheds ..."
+In a barely concealed dig at John Crome (and thus at the old Society), Sillett wrote, "There is more beauty in the delineation of flowers from the garden and human figure rather than pig stys [sic] and cart sheds ..."
 Along with other members of the group, he showed his works at its exhibitions for three years before it was disbanded.
 He then returned to the original group and exhibited there until 1833.

 Although highly regarded as a painter during his life time, rivalry between local drawing masters caused him to write to the Norwich Mercury in 1817, in order to emphasise that his teaching "is by no means confined to Fruit, Flowers, &, as has been intimated".

 In 1818 Sillett is recorded as living in the centre of Norwich on the "west side of City Ditches".
 In 1826 he published his own Grammar to Flower Painting; : being a concise, plain, and easy method for amateurs to attain the rudiments of the science without the help of a master.

 In 1828 he published a set of fifty-nine views of Norwich buildings.
 The publication, Views of the Churches, Chapels and Other Public Edifices in the City of Norwich, was a set of fifty-nine lithographs, and was one of the few lithographic major projects produced by the Norwich School of painters after the use of the new medium spread rapidly during the 1820s.
 His original intention was for his engravings, made from his original watercolours, to have been published in instalments and sold by subscription, but eight years after this intention was first announced in the local press, the engravings were published together.
 The engravings, which almost definitely were produced in response to Ladbrooke's Views of the Churches of Norfolk, accurately depict the important buildings of Norwich.

 Sillett may have travelled to Rotterdam and Leiden, which he depicted in several landscapes.

 In later life he ceased to have any influence on the more forward-looking artists of the Norwich School of painters.
 He was quoted when an old man as saying "Existence would no longer be desirable when deprived of the use of my pencil".
 He is said to have been at work six hours before he died at his home in Norwich on 6 May 1840.
 He was buried in the Rosary Cemetery, a short distance from the city: an artist's palette can be seen at the top of his headstone ..
 His obituary was published in the Norfolk Chronicle.
 In his will, dated 31 July 1839, he left his family £300.